d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 - picture2.JPG
 - Picture3.jpg
 - picture4.jpg

+Mind the casing!

 ## Task 13
-Rename all files to with the command `rename` so no capitals exist anymore in any of the filenames
+Use the command `rename` twice to rename all files so no capitals exist anymore in any of the filenames.

 ## Task 14
 Make sure you are located in your homedirectory (~). <br/>